 1. If the workday ended before you completed an important task, what would you do?

-How will this question help you: the purpose of this question is to get an understanding of the process behind completing the task and the level of concentration applied to get it done.
+How this question will help you: the purpose of this question is to get an understanding of the process behind completing the task and the level of concentration applied to get it done.

 2. How would your past bosses and supervisors describe you?

-How will this question help you: this question will allow you to understand the description provided by the candidate and their perception of how they view themselves.
+How this question will help you: this question will allow you to understand the description provided by the candidate and their perception of how they view themselves.

 3. What has been your most difficult situation in the workplace?
 How did you handle it?